hkon123/ModViscp2/cp2/ReadMe.txt

-Run im.exe for full functionality of recompile GoL.c
+Run im.exe for full functionality or recompile GoL.c

 it can be run with multiple flags: no flags runs a countour plot with dimensions 20x20 for 1000 sweeps